IDAES/idaes-ui/docs/index.md

 Integrated Platform, which are distributed through the [idaes-pse](https://pypi.org/project/idaes-pse/) package on PyPI.

-This documentation is divided into two main sections
+This documentation is divided into two main sections:

 [User Documentation](#user-documentation)
 : For those who wish to use the UIs, including IDAES and other model developers who are using, e.g., the Flowsheet Visualizer UI for debugging.